subugoe/oa2020cadata/analysis/paper.md

 context of transformative agreements, but also in the quantitative study of the academic publishing industry and the open access uptake across countries.
-For instance, national transformative agreements with large publishers will likely have an impact on the open access share of a country in the near future.
+For instance, national transformative agreements with large publishers will increase opportunities to publish open access.
+They will therefore likely have an impact on the open access share of a country with such agreements.
 To demonstrate the dataset’s potential significance, we will present two new findings using the dataset: a global map of publishers’s toll-access market share, and an analysis of country of affiliation by publisher.
 Source code used for compiling the